bentoml/BentoML/docs/source/guides/services.rst

 Synchronous and asynchronous APIs
 ----------------------------------

 APIs in a BentoML Service can be defined as either synchronous functions or asynchronous coroutines in Python.

+Basic usage
+^^^^^^^^^^^

 For synchronous logic, BentoML creates a pool of workers of optimal size to handle the execution.
 Synchronous APIs are straightforward and suitable for most of the model serving scenarios.
 Here's an example of a synchronous API:

 .. code-block:: python
    :emphasize-lines: 11, 12, 13